 We need to become a child again.
 Imagine more, like Einstein encouraged.
 Imagine better but also imagine responsibly.

-I looked over at my beautiful wife, smiled and thanked the priest.
 My wife insists that I am the biggest stirrer she has ever known.
 True.
 But so is James Bond.
 Oh well, I’ll have to leave that one for another blog.